sebasgverde/rnn-time-music-paper/README.md

 # <center>Sequence Generation using Deep Recurrent Networks and Embedding Representations: A study case in music.</center>
 <center>Songs, code and datasets to replicate the research and the specific results of the paper</center>

+Printed anonymous version of the supplementary web page.

 [<center>Paper</center>]() [<center>Github</center>](https://github.com/sebasgverde/rnn-time-music-paper)